-“Estimates of the total number of deaths resulting from Khmer Rouge policies, including disease and starvation, range from 1.7 to 2.5 million out of an 8 million population.
-In 1979 communist Vietnam invaded Democratic Kampuchea and toppled the Khmer Rouge regime.
+In 1979, communist Vietnam invaded Democratic Kampuchea and toppled the Khmer Regime.
+Estimates of the total number of deaths from Khmer Rouge policies range from 1.7 to 2.5 million out of an 8 million population.

-Not only did the Khmer Rouge massacre their own people, they tried to destroy the heart of the country and its religious beliefs.
-Almost 90 per cent of Cambodians believed in some form of Buddhism.
-The Khmer Rouge could not allow such a powerful institution to stand, so they destroyed it with vigor.
-They exterminated all leading monks and either murdered or defrocked the lesser ones.
-One estimate is that out of 40,000 to 60,000 monks only 800 to 1,000 survived to carry on their religion.
-Amazingly, in the very short span of a year or so, the small gang of Khmer Rouge wiped out the center of Cambodian culture, its spiritual incarnation, and its institutions.”
+“Almost 90 percent of Cambodians believed in some form of Buddhism.
+The Khmer Rouge could not allow such a powerful institution to stand.
+They destroyed it with vigor, exterminating leading monks and either murdering or defrocking the lesser ones.
+One estimate is that out of 40,000 to 60,000 monks only 800 to 1,000 survived.
+Amazingly, in the short span of a year or so, the small gang of Khmer Rouge wiped out the center of Cambodian culture, its spiritual incarnation, and its institutions.”

-The Tuol Sleng Genocide Museum (aka S21 – Security Office 21) is a former high school which the Khmer Rouge converted into a prison and torture center in August 1975 after winning the civil war.
-Tuol Sleng means Hill of the Poisonous Trees.
+The S21 Tuol Sleng Genocide Museum (Security Office 21) is a former Phnom Penh high school.
+In August 1975 after winning the civil war, the Khmer Rouge converted it into a prison and torture center.
+Tuol Sleng means “Hill of the Poisonous Trees”.

-Prisoners accused of opposing the Pol Pot regime were repeatedly tortured and coerced into confessing crimes they did not commit and naming innocent family members, close friends, and associates.
+Prisoners accused of opposing the Pol Pot regime were repeatedly tortured and coerced into confessing to crimes they did not commit and naming innocent family members, close friends, and associates.
 In 1979 the invading Vietnamese army uncovered the prison and in 1980 the People’s Republic of Kampuchea reopened it as a historical museum memorializing the cruel actions of the Khmer Rouge.

 The Killing Fields and Tuol Sleng Prison are two of the world’s most painful and appalling examples of political tyranny, intolerance, and man’s inhumanity to man.
 Touring these sites was extremely painful and disturbing.

-- Khieu Samphan – head of state
+- Khieu Samphan – secretary of state

 - Leng Sary – foreign minister